 AI Policy Should Sound Like How People Actually Work

-If your AI policy reads like it was assembled in a basement by committee, nobody will use it.
-Teams need plain rules for real work.
+Let's be clear: if your company's AI policy reads like it was cobbled together in a dark basement by a nervous committee, absolutely nobody is going to use it.
+Teams desperately need plain, straightforward rules that map to the work they actually do.

 Operating Takeaway